alihusain-dev/cybersecurity/notes/network-fundamentals/02-internet.md

 # internet

-## definition
+## what is the internet?

-the internet is a giant network made up of many smaller networks.
+- a giant network made up of many smaller networks

-- it connects networks all around the world
+- connects networks around the world
-- devices communicate by passing data between these networks
+- allows devices on different networks to communicate

 ## analogy

-- alice speaks two languages
+friend groups:

-- bob and jim speak one language
+- bob and jim
-- zayn and toby speak another language
+- zayn and toby

-bob and jim cannot directly communicate with zayn and toby.

-instead:

-- bob → alice → zayn
-- jim → alice → toby

-alice acts as the messenger between groups.
+alice can communicate with both groups, so she acts as the messenger.

-## networking analogy
+### networking analogy

-- separate networks = different friend groups
+- friend groups = separate networks
-- internet = the messenger connecting those groups
+- alice = router
-- routers = the messengers that move information between networks
+- communication between all groups = internet

-## how the internet works
+## how it works

 - many small networks connect together
-- routers connect these networks
+- routers move data between networks
 - data travels through multiple networks until it reaches its destination

 ### examples

-- home network → internet → youtube network
+- home network → internet → youtube
-- home network → internet → google network
+- home network → internet → google

-## private network
+## private vs public networks

-a network used internally.

-- usually belongs to a home, school, or business

-### examples
+### private network

+- used internally
+- examples:
   - home wifi
   - school network
   - office network

-## public network
+### public network

-a network that is accessible by many people.
+- accessible by many people

-- used to connect networks together

-### examples
+example:

 - the internet

 ## key takeaway

 - the internet is a network of networks
+- routers connect networks together
-- small private networks connect to the internet
+- private networks connect to the public internet
-- routers move data between networks
-- the internet allows devices on different networks to communicate with each other